rebelsky/sams-assorted-musings-reflections/software-hammers.md

 ---

-Although I said that I wasn't going to, I wrote the Javascript code for getting the date.
-It's either the time of day, my knowledge of Javascript, or the design of Javascript and the DOM, but this is the first thing that I came up with.
+Although I said that I wasn't going to, I wrote the JavaScript code for getting the date.
+It's either the time of day, my knowledge of JavaScript, or the design of JavaScript and the DOM, but this is the first thing that I came up with.

     parts = document.getElementsByClassName("views-field views-field-created")